-Getting back into the swing of study can be challenging, so to make sure you’re confident and ready to go when semester starts, the University offer a wide range of free Study Skills workshops.
-Workshops cover aspects of academic life including how to take lecture notes, manage your time, navigate Blackboard, and reference correctly.
+Getting back into the swing of study can be challenging, so to make sure you’re confident and ready to go when semester starts, the University offers a wide range of free Smart Study sessions as part of Orientation.
+These cover aspects of academic life including how to take lecture notes, manage your time, navigate Canvas, and reference correctly.
 Better yet, you can attend as many as you like!

-6. Check out the Student Life, Clubs & Societies Expo
+6. Check out the Student Life Expo and Lunch

-For those of you at Callaghan, NU Space and Ourimbah campuses, make sure to have a gander at the Clubs & Societies Expo.
+For those of you at Callaghan, NUspace and Ourimbah campuses, make sure to have a gander at the Student Life Expo.
 With more than 80 clubs running, something is bound to pique your interest.
 There’s a mix of degree-based and social clubs, which range from Water Polo, Criminology and Criminal Justice, right through to the Environmental Club!
 The Expo is your chance to sign-up and meet new people, as well as get some more general information about being a student here.
 Plus you can grab a free BBQ lunch while you’re at it while enjoying live entertainment.

 UNSA is the Uni’s student union body and is completely free to join.
 UNSA’s aim is to enhance the wellbeing of students through events – including free BBQs on campus – and campaigns to ensure the University hears the voice of the students.